By Jeanne Whalen, Deputy Bureau Chief, Health & Science, ‘The Wall Street Journal’.

-Furthermore, Matthew Petrillo, a 17-year-old who took the classes as part of his teen depression treatment at Newport Academy this fall, deemed them “awesome.”
+Furthermore, Matthew Petrillo, a 17-year-old who took the culinary therapy classes as part of his teen depression treatment at Newport Academy this fall, deemed them “awesome.”

 “Talking therapy was really going in-depth with why we are here,” he said.
 “But, being in the kitchen wasn’t all focused on why we’re here.
 Instead, it helped us focus on getting better and boosting confidence, self-esteem, and learning new coping skills.”

 Cooking Creates a Sense of Connection

 In addition, when possible, sharing the cooking and eating process with others can be extra helpful, therapists say.
 For example, Some people with mental illness feel socially isolated, so having an excuse to be in the kitchen or around a table with others can boost social skills and confidence, says Helen Tafoya, clinical manager of a psychosocial rehabilitation program at the University of New Mexico Psychiatric Center in Albuquerque.
 (The outpatient program runs cooking classes for local adults with schizophrenia, depression, and other mental health issues).